Health Feature Articles

 Tips to tell difference between flu and colds

-Robert Thomas, Information Specialist, Extension & Ag Information, University of Missouri
+Robert Thomas, former Information Specialist, Cooperative Media Group, University of Missouri Extension

 The flu season has many people worried about coming down with illness.
 However, it is a good idea to run through a checklist of symptoms to be sure that what’s bugging you is the flu and not a common cold or bacterial pneumonia.